olgabalsa/KOBEsim/README.md

 ### Text/CSV format

+For an example of an input file, see the [example](https://github.com/olgabalsa/KOBEsim/blob/main/example/run_example.ipynb).
 For text or CSV files, the file must contain the following three columns:

 | Column | Description                        |